dhoneck/team-profile-generator/README.md

 # Team Profile Generator

 ## Description
 This Node.JS application collects information about project team members and creates an HTML page displaying their information.
 Team members can be a manager, engineer, or intern.
+View the [demo](https://drive.google.com/file/d/1E5Ky7GBsLbXCLJztSSkZejC-jaalZSmi/view).

 ## Table of Contents
 1. [Installation](#installation)